jkadw/abstract_vehicle/docs/oem_adapter_strategy.md

 - Keep adapters async-first and non-blocking.
 - Prefer explicit mapping files and small helper methods over large conditional branches.
 - Log enough detail to debug mappings, but do not leak OEM-specific structures into the domain model.
-- Add new OEM adapters by implementing the shared adapter interface, not by changing entity or normalization behavior for one manufacturer.
+- Add new OEM integrations by adding mapping-backed adapter definitions whenever generic discovery and runtime behavior are sufficient.
-- Add new OEM adapters with names that clearly reflect the upstream integration or project they map.
+- Only add dedicated OEM Python hooks when the generic mapped-adapter path cannot express the needed behavior cleanly.

 Guiding principle: